 Try it!
 Paste the shortcode on a page on your website exactly as it is, visit the page, and select one of the options.
 Then, visit your user profile page and see the new custom field and the value you selected.

 Option 2: Assign or remove a value from the custom field when a user visits a page on your site

-You can choose to assign or delete a value when a user visits a page on your site.
-In order to do this, simply paste one of the following shortcodes on the relevant page:
+Use the shortcodes below to create a custom user profile field, assign a value, or delete a value when a user visits a page on your site.
+Paste one of the following shortcodes on the relevant page:

 Assigning a value: